Skip to article content

 Introduction

 We here utilize the method devised by Clément and Desormes {see e.g. [ref]} which makes use of an adiabatic process where a pressured gas (state1: P1,T1=TatmP_1, T_1=T_{atm}) in a cylinder with volume VV is suddenly released.
-In our case we use a fire extinguisher where the gas is released by opening the valve.
+In our case we use a fire extinguisher where the gas is released by opening the valve, see Figure 1.
 As the pressure suddenly drops the temperature in the cylinder decreases as the gas is doing work.
 When the pressure inside the cylinder equals the atmospheric pressure (state 2: P2=Patm,T2P_2=P_{atm}, T_2) we close the valve.
 The temperature of the gas inside the cylinder increases and hence the pressure increases until equilibrium is reached (state 3: P3,T3=TatmP_3, T_3=T_{atm}), and hence the pressure increases to a value - no work is being done and here we make the assumption that the heat capacity of the cylinder is much larger than the heat capacity of the gas.
 The venting (state 1 \rightarrow state 2) is adiabatic; the reheating (state 2 \rightarrow state 3) is isochoric with heat from the vessel; overall, the vessel acts as a large reservoir returning the gas to TatmT_{atm}.

 The first part of the process can be described by the Poisson equations for an adiabatic process: